-- Damon Braces: These braces use clear, sliding brackets.
-Damon braces are more expensive, but can generally shorten the term of the orthodontic treatment.
+- Damon Braces: Damon braces use clear, sliding brackets in lieu of metal brackets.
+The average cost of Damon Braces is usually higher, but can generally shorten the term of the orthodontic treatment.

 - Clear Aligners: Clear aligners, such as Invisalign, seem to be the most visually appealing to many.
-Clear aligners are usually the most expensive option for treatment.
+Clear aligners use a series of trays molded to your teeth to gradually move them into position.
+Compared to traditional braces, Invisalign are usually the most expensive option for treatment.
 If only minor corrections are needed, Invisalign may be a cost-effective option.

 Preparing Your Child’s Teeth

-Sometimes teeth must be extracted, a palatal expander is required or other treatments are necessary before a child can be fitted with braces.
-These procedures can significantly impact the cost of braces.
-Once they have braces, some children may only need to wear them for a year, while others may need two or even three years.
+Once they have braces, some children may only need to wear them for a year, while others will need more time.
 The arrangement of your child’s teeth and their bite will determine how long they should wear braces.
-In general, children tend to wear braces between 18 months and two years.
+In general, children tend to wear braces between 18 and 24 months.

 Dental Hygiene Considerations